 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: This year I got involved in a project from a Costarrican artist called Mar Villarreal.
+A: I got involved in a project from a Costarrican artist called Mar Villarreal.
 I was the recording & mixing engineer of the whole album.
 The album´s name is Made in Costa Rica.
 It´s important to me since I´m from Colombia and I convinced the artist to record the album in my country with local musicians.
 Musicians that I admire and I met when I was in college, so, that´s why the project is really special for me.
 We spent some time in Colombia doing it and I put a lot of heart on it.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?